 The winter trade winds are known as SAGER (pronounced Sa-gerr) which blow South East from May to December.
 The other seasons are Kuki, Zey and Nay Gay which all play an important role interwoven through stories, song, dance and spiritual beliefs.

-Learn more about Yorke Island and the Torres Strait here.
+Learn more about Masig Island and the Torres Strait here.

 Food is a big part of the Masig culture, and you’ll spend many evenings with your team, Elders, and members of the community as this is a social time to share stories, learn from each other and enjoy the simple things in life.